foxanna/flutter_theme_workshop/workshop/05_inputs/instructions.md

 ## Your turn

-1. Define global `inputDecorationTheme` using customizations given above.
+1. Define global `inputDecorationTheme` using all customizations given above.
 Enter some text into input fields, switch between fields to see different UI when they are focused or not.
 2. Define global `textSelectionTheme` using customizations given above.
 Select entered texts to see the effect.